Quickstart: Create a Windows virtual machine in Azure with PowerShell

 If you don't have an Azure subscription, create a free account before you begin.

 Launch Azure Cloud Shell

-To open the Cloud Shell, just select Try it from the upper right corner of a code block.
+To open the Cloud Shell, just select Open Cloudshell from the upper right corner of a code block.
 You can also launch Cloud Shell in a separate browser tab by going to https://shell.azure.com/powershell.
-Select Copy to copy the blocks of code, paste it into the Cloud Shell, and press enter to run it.
+Select Copy to copy the code blocks, paste them into the Cloud Shell, and press enter to run the them.

 Create resource group